codigoisaac/Desgruda/README.md

 ## Requirements

 No additional dependencies required.
-Body Breath works out of the box with your existing VS Code installation.
+Desgruda works out of the box with your existing VS Code installation.

 ## Extension Settings